Why Cal Lutheran?

 Classes and Curriculum

-(10:1 faculty student ratio) and opportunities to develop close relationships with
+and opportunities to develop close relationships with classmates and colleagues

-- Optional concentration areas such as dialectical behavior therapy, forensic psychology, and intimate partner violence
+- Optional focus areas such as dialectical behavior therapy, acceptance and commitment therapy, and intimate

-with electives in topics such as Latino/a psychology, attachment, trauma, and psychoanalytic
+partner violence with electives in topics such as attachment, trauma, crisis management,

 - Clinically focused curriculum emphasizing the integration of diagnostics, assessment, and intervention with courses